The Hawk 127 lead-in fighter prepares qualified Air Force pilots for operational conversion to F/A-18A and F/A-18B Hornets and F/A-18F Super Hornets.

-The Royal Australian Air Force Hawk 127 is primarily used for initial or lead-in fighter training to prepare aircrew for operational conversion to the F/A-18 Hornet fighter.
-It is operated by No 76 Squadron at RAAF Base Williamtown, near Newcastle, and No 79 Squadron at RAAF Base Pearce, near Perth.
+The Hawk is operated by Number 76 Squadron at RAAF Base Williamtown, near Newcastle, and Number 79 Squadron at RAAF Base Pearce, near Perth.

-The Hawk 127 is a low-wing all-metal aircraft, fitted with an integrated navigation and attack system, and powered by a single Adour Mk 871 turbofan engine.
+It is a low-wing, all-metal aircraft, fitted with an integrated navigation and attack system, and powered by a single Adour Mk 871 turbofan engine.
 The avionics system is integrated via a 1553 multiplex database.
 The principal components are two display and mission computers (DMCs), which coordinate, process and command the display of information from the communications, navigation and attack sub-systems.
 Each cockpit has hands-on-throttle-and-stick (HOTAS) controls.

-The head-up display (HUD) in the front cockpit and three colour multi-function displays (MFD) in each cockpit present a range of flight information, ranging from aircraft performance and attitude through to equipment status reports.
+The Head-Up Display (HUD) in the front cockpit and Multi-Function Displays (MFD) in each cockpit present a range of flight information, ranging from aircraft performance and attitude through to equipment status reports.
 Mission-specific data can be pre-programmed by the pilot and downloaded into the system.
-Equipment performance, aircraft fatigue and engine life data is monitored and recorded by a health and usage monitoring system (HUMS).
+Equipment performance, aircraft fatigue and engine life data is monitored and recorded by a Health and Usage Monitoring System (HUMS).

-The Hawk 127 armament system provides for the carriage, aiming and release or firing of practice and Mk 82 bombs, AIM-9M Sidewinder missiles and a 30mm cannon.
+The Hawk 127 armament system provides for the carriage, aiming and release or firing of both practice weapons and conventional and laser-guided bombs, AIM-9M “Sidewinder” missiles and a 30mm cannon.
 The stores are carried on two wingtip missile stations or pylon-mounted on four underwing and one centreline hardpoints.
-A 30mm Aden cannon carried in a gunpod can be installed on the centreline station in place of the pylon.
-Stores are controlled by the integrated stores management system (SMS).

 The Hawk has been designed with through-life support programs to allow for system upgrades to reflect evolving training requirements.